Dulce De Leche Chocolate Chip Cookies (version 2.0)

 Chocolate chips and chunks add bulk and structure to the finished cookie.
 This recipe uses half chocolate chips and half chocolate chunks from a solid bar.

-Chocolate chips come in many varieties, but for the most part, these chocolates are manufactured with a special formulation of fats (instead of just pure cocoa butter) that helps the chips retain a classic “drop” shape even after high baking temperatures.
+Chocolate chips come in a wide variety, but for the most part, these chips are manufactured with a special fat formulation (rather than pure cocoa butter) that helps them retain a classic “drop” shape even at high baking temperatures.
 This also makes them slightly cheaper than real chocolate products.
 I like to use semi-sweet chips from Costco in my cookies.

-For chocolate chunks, you’ll need a bar that will be chopped into ¼-inch chunks.
+For chocolate chunks, you’ll need a bar that you'll chop into ¼-inch chunks.
 This type of chocolate melts more easily at baking temperatures because of its cocoa butter content.
-This melts into irregular globs within the cookie dough, but upon cooling, these globs will solidify, creating delicious creamy pockets of chocolatey goodness.
-The type of chocolate is purely your preference, but I usually combine milk and dark chocolates.
+This melts into irregular globs in the cookie dough, but upon cooling, they solidify, creating delicious, creamy pockets of chocolatey goodness.
+The type of chocolate is purely a matter of preference, but I usually combine milk and dark chocolate.
 My favorite kind of chocolate bar comes from Trader Joe’s.

 Step by step: